Automated Market Makers for Decentralized Finance (DeFi): Constant ellipse AMMs

 with three tokens and the curve of the the constant ellipse cost function

 with two tokens.
 As mentioned in the preceding paragraphs, one may use convex or concave part of the ellipse for the cost function.
 For example, in the second plot of Figure \ref{constantcircle3dfig}, one may use the lower-left part in the first quadrant as a convex cost function or use the upper-right part in the first quadrant as a concave cost function.
+It is straightforward to verity that the constant ellipse AMM achieve path independence and liquidity sensitivity.
+Though constant ellipse AMM is not translation invariant, our analysis and examples provide evidence that in a constant ellipse AMM, a trader have certain risks for arbitraging the market maker on a payout for less than the payout (this is related to our analysis on the slippage in the later sections).